Are you trying to scout out some super fun things to do in Brisbane with kids?

 - Enjoy a picnic at Celebration Precinct featuring Frangipani Court and associated BBQ areas.
 The kids will love the large cascading waterfall feature found at Celebration Lawn.

 - Enjoy some gorgeous beautiful walks along the many trails that weave throughout the park.

-- Hop on board for a 20 minute round trip on the colourful little Parkland Explorer train (Costs a gold coin donation)
+- Hop on board for a 20-minute round trip on the colourful little Parkland Explorer train (Which costs a gold coin donation)

 3. Visit the Lone Pine Koala Sanctuary

 Photo Credit: Kim

 Which kid doesn’t love to visit our gorgeous Australian wildlife?